 FRANTOIANO for the smell and the sapidity;

-LECCINO for the fine spicy sensation.
+LECCINO for the delicate spicy sensation.

 The main differences between the wild and the cultivated varieties are due to man who has selected, cultivated, nurtured the olive trees for thousands of years deeply changing its features.
 Almost six thousands years ago, during the Copper Age, the early farmers living in the coastal regions of the Eastern Mediterranean (Syria) cultivated a type of olive tree bearing a large fruit and began to select the varieties systematically.

-Along the course Quadalquivir in Betica the land was covered by immense olive groves whose oil supplied the capital and the armies stationed along the northern borders of the Roman Empire, where olive trees could not grow.
+Along the course Quadalquivir in Betica, the land was covered by immense olive groves whose oil supplied the capital and the armies stationed along the northern borders of the Roman Empire, where olive trees could not grow.
 During the Middle Ages olive oil became quite rare and valuable and in some cases was used as a currency.
 Since the early 5th century, state controls on oil began to diminish and almost vanish.
 The religious orders owned the most of the still cultivated olives groves and olive oil was found only on the tables of the very rich people and especially the ecclesiastical ones.
 In the monasteries there were the “cellar-men” responsible for the daily distribution of olive oil.

 Olive oil during the Middle Ages was also used for the catholic liturgy.
 The Sacred Oils and the Chrism necessary for performing the sacraments were blessed during “Chrism mass” which the bishop presided over on Maundy Thursday.
 The consecrated oil distributed to the different churches had to last all the year long.
 Also the lamps which adorned the altar in front of the image of God could only use olive oil, as prescribed in the scriptures.